Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 Determine if any coding is required including extensions and plugins.
 Unless it is absolutely necessary, leverage the product features instead of implementing custom code.
 OpenAM provides numerous plugin points and REST endpoints.

 Implementation.
 The Implementation phase involves deploying your OpenAM system.
 The following items should be considered:

 Tune the OpenDJ directory server.
 Consider tuning the database back end, replication purge delays, garbage collection, JVM memory, and disk space considerations.
-For more information, see Tuning Servers for Performance in the OpenDJ Administration Guide.
+For more information, see the OpenDJ directory server documentation.

 Consider implementing separate file systems for both OpenAM and OpenDJ, so that you can keep log files on a different disk, separate from data or operational files, to prevent device contention should the log files fill up the file system.